 YOU WILL GAIN...

-We offer certification through our association that can be accredited for university.
+We offer certification through our non-profit.

 The campsite is a semi-wild area where we have created level terraces among the trees, mushrooms, and stones for people to pitch their tents out of view from the rest of the garden.